 Cheeses that are best cooked, such as halloumi, also work well in the Cameron Smoker:

 How do I choose an outdoor hot smoker?

 When we talk about American BBQ, we mean hot smoking – or cooking ‘low ‘n’ slow’ – anywhere from 1.5 to 24 hours of cooking over a low heat, in a smoke-filled chamber.
 The best known classics are whole hog BBQ, pulled pork shoulder or ‘butt’, and pork ribs.
 It’s a style of cooking that is about making tough cuts delicious, and less about detailed prep work than enjoying beers with family and friends.

-The ProQ Elite range includes the compact Ranger Elite, the Frontier Elite and its big brother, the Excel 20 Elite.
 These vertical smokers also double up as traditional barbecues, and their modular design makes them extremely versatile.
 ProQ smokers work by burning wood chips over hot coals – the hot coals provide the heat necessary to cook your food, and the wood chips produce those wonderfully smoky flavours.

 The Bradley Smoker range includes the Bradley Original and Digital Bradley Smokers.
 These sleek smokers from Canada make home smoking as easy as switching on a slow cooker.
 Their clever smoke generators burn Bradley’s unique wood chip bisquettes, and have an automatic feeding system so you don’t need to constantly monitor and top up the wood chips.
 They also have a separate heating element – this is inside the chamber, so it acts like an oven by maintaining a constant temperature that cooks your food.

 The latest Bradley Smart Smoker gives you the ultimate control, as you can set the temperature and cooking times on your mobile phone!